dimazuien/react-router-scroll-to-top/CONTRIBUTING.md

 ## Help needed

-Another way of helping us is to have a look at the [open issues](https://github.com/dimazuien/react-router-scroll-to-top/issues) and respond to questions, bug reports and feature requests.
+Another way of helping the project is to have a look at the [open issues](https://github.com/dimazuien/react-router-scroll-to-top/issues) and respond to questions, bug reports and feature requests.